fragrussu/MRItools/README.md

 (for example, `python ./MRItools/tools/getADCDKI.py --help`).

 # If you use MRItools
-If you use MRItools in your research, please remember to cite our preprint:
+If you use MRItools in your research, please remember to cite our paper:

-"Multi-parametric quantitative spinal cord MRI with unified signal readout and image denoising".
-Grussu F, Battiston M, Veraart J, Schneider T, Cohen-Adad J, Shepherd TM, Alexander DC, Novikov DS, Fieremans E, Gandini Wheeler-Kingshott CAM; [biorxiv 2019](http://doi.org/10.1101/859538) (DOI: 10.1101/859538).
+"Multi-parametric quantitative in vivo spinal cord MRI with unified signal readout and image denoising".
+Grussu F, Battiston M, Veraart J, Schneider T, Cohen-Adad J, Shepherd TM, Alexander DC, Fieremans E, Novikov DS, Gandini Wheeler-Kingshott CAM; NeuroImage 2020 (DOI: 10.1016/j.neuroimage.2020.116884).
+Link to paper [here](http://doi.org/10.1016/j.neuroimage.2020.116884).